j-q-arnold/varlog/README.md

 * `list`: Given a file or directory, list the children in the manner of the Unix `ls` command (sorted with file metadata).
   Listing a file gives the file itself.
-  Listing a directory gives entries under that directory.
+  Listing a directory gives entries directly under that directory.

 The `varlog` service is a demonstration program.
 See [Design Issues](#design-issues) below for a discussion of